sourcefrog/cargo-mutants/README.md

   "freshen" it so that the mutated copies will have a good starting point.
 (This is skipped with `--no-copy-target`.)

-- Make a copy of the source tree into a scratch directory, optionally excluding the `/target` directory.
+- Make a copy of the source tree into a scratch directory, excluding version-control directories like `.git` and optionally excluding the `/target` directory.
 The same directory is reused across all the mutations to benefit from incremental builds.

   - Before applying any mutations, check that `cargo test` succeeds in the scratch directory: perhaps a test is already broken, or perhaps the tree